 WDFW participated in CA DES development discussions and meetings with the CA DES Development Team (DDT).
-WDFW SN Staff continued to map the CA DES to ETL processes in our own internal corporate systems for the three primaryCAP indicators in 2020.
+WDFW SN Staff continued to map the CA DES to ETL processes in our own internal corporate systems for the three primary CA indicators in 2022.
+Began work on Hatchery HLI DES.